ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

 Vlasov-Poisson system, however, the potential is determined from either a Poisson solve or from the requirements of quasi-neutrality.
-With this Hamiltonian the Vlasov equation can be written in the familar form
+With this Hamiltonian the Vlasov equation can be written in the familiar form

 .. math::